AidenSykes1999/SpartaTraineesSimulator-1/README.md

 - If a centre is full, trainees can be moved to any other centre which is not full
 - If all centres are full, the trainees go onto a waiting list.
 This list must be served first before new trainees are taken
 - At the end of the simulation, output should show:
-  - number of open centres
+  - Number of open centres
-  - number of full centres
+  - Number of full centres
-  - number of trainees currently training
+  - Number of trainees currently training
-  - number of trainees on the waiting list
+  - Number of trainees on the waiting list

 #### **Phase 2**
 - Sparta will now check centres each month.
 If a centre has fewer than 25 trainees, it will close.
 The trainees will be randomly moved to another suitable centre